BLOG

 One of the most frustrating things about WordPress is when the images you want to use won’t scale properly or they don’t align as you want them to.

 Although most WordPress themes allow you to align images via the WordPress editor, some may not let you position them so that they float to the left or right.
 If this happens, there may be a lack of styling in the CSS.
-In this case, you will need to edit the code to fix the issue.
+In this case, you must edit the code to fix the issue.

 4. Internal server error

 The most common cause of an Internal Server Error message is a corrupt .htaccess file.
-Or it could be down to a conflicting plugin or theme.
+It could also be a conflicting plugin or theme.
 You will need FTP access on your server to access the .htaccess file.
-Once the file has been located you can rename the file and then generate a new .htaccess file if that turns out to be the issue.
+Once the file has been located, you can rename it and generate a new .htaccess file if that is the issue.

-You could also try deactivating and reactivating your plugins and themes to see if that removes the error or, if that still doesn’t work, try increasing the PHP Memory Limit.
+You could also try deactivating and reactivating your plugins and themes to see if that removes the error.
+If that still doesn’t work, try increasing the PHP Memory Limit.

 5. Locked out of admin error

-If you can’t get into the backend anymore, you can reset your password inside the database via PhpMyAdmin.
+If you can’t access the backend, you can reset your password inside the database via PhpMyAdmin.
 Once you’ve found your username, delete whatever is written in the field called user_pass and write your new password.
-You should now be able to get back into your site.
+You should now be able to access your site.

 6. Comment spam

-As a website owner, it’s great to see a growth in incoming traffic, but the downside is that when your site begins to gain traction, the number of spam comments it receives also increases.
-Most of the spam comments come from automated spam bots and if you don’t moderate them you’ll find it can reduce your SEO score and significantly slow down your site.
+As a website owner, it’s great to see growth in incoming traffic, but the downside is that when your site gains traction, the number of spam comments it receives also increases.
+Most spam comments come from automated spam bots; if you don’t moderate them, they can reduce your SEO score and significantly slow down your site.

-The best way to stop comment spam is to configure your settings so that you have to manually approve each comment.
-Comments can also be marked as spam automatically if they contain any banned words you specify in your blacklist.
+The best way to stop spam comments is to configure your settings so that you can approve each comment manually.
+Comments can also be marked as spam automatically if they contain banned words.
 You can read more about spam comment cleansing here.

-If you need emergency WordPress help to get your website back up and running, get in touch with WP Tech Support.
-Our team of WordPress developers are available 24/7 and will quickly diagnose the problem and figure out the best way to get your website back on track.
-Start your 30 day free trial today with a standard or pro plan.
+If you need emergency WordPress help or support to get your website back up and running, contact WP Tech Support.
+Our team of WordPress developers is available 24/7 and will quickly diagnose the problem and figure out the best way to get your website back on track.